15 Expats Talk about Health Insurance and Healthcare in Bahamas

 When we asked about emergency services, members in Bahamas wrote:

 "Both hospitals are on New Providence in the city of Nassau.
 They are the only two hospitals for the Bahamas. they are fairly close from Paradise Island, maybe 10 minutes.
 Both Princess Margaret (no insurance) and Doctors (treat people with insurance) are directly across from each other.
 Emergency services vary depending on your location.
 Hotels and resorts get a small priority.
 Personally, I would not rely on them, rather get to the hospital myself.
 Quality of care is decent at both.
 Wait times at PM are extremely long.
 Expect long delays in service and any medical attention.
 Doctors is fairly smooth but don't expect to be treated without insurance or a ton of cash.
 PM and Doctors are both public.
-There are many private providers on the island," mentioned one expat in Paradise Island.
+There are many private providers on the island," commented one expat living in Paradise Island, Bahamas.

 Will I need to travel to see a specialist?